 3. Fake trees often contain lead and ingestion of lead causes brain damage.
 Some fake trees may shed lead dust, which can end up on the hands of children and the paws of pets and be subsequently ingested when children touch their mouths or pets groom themselves.

-4. The majority of fake trees are produced in overseas sweatshops where workers toil in horrendous conditions, after which they’re shipped to other countries, a process that contributes to carbon emissions and, by extension, global warming.
+4. The majority of fake trees are produced in overseas sweatshops where workers toil in horrendous conditions, after which the trees are shipped to other countries, a process that contributes to carbon emissions and, by extension, global warming.